 - Other expenses, including attorney’s fees: You could seek damages for the cost of repairing personal property, among other things.

-Holding s Negligent Party Responsible for Your Injuries
+Holding a Negligent Party Responsible for Your Injuries

-A personal injury attorney from our firm can strengthen your suit by collecting corroborating evidence from a wide variety of sources.
+A personal injury attorney from our firm can strengthen your suit by collecting corroborating evidence that links your injuries to another party’s negligence.
 The sources of evidence may vary, depending on whether you were injured by:

 - A car wreck or other type of traffic accident

 - A dog attack